 After choosing a platform and launching a campaign, grads should be prepared to follow up with marketing and outreach efforts to build interest and circulate their campaign page beyond their immediate circles of friends and family.

 Create an online presence beyond your campaign page.
-A blog, videos or hashtag associated with your fundraising efforts can draw increased interest, engaging the community and increasing your chances of getting funded.
+A blog, videos or hashtag associated with your fundraising efforts can draw increased interest, engage the community and increase your chances of getting funded.

 Consistency is key.
 Track progress of the campaign and share updates often.
 The more reason you give people to return to your page, the more chances you get to have them contribute while they’re there.

-Whatever your opinions on crowdfunding, it is an attractive alternative to twenty years of interest bearing student loan payments.
-Not only does crowdfunding student loan debt give grads the opportunity to start their careers in a better place, it gives community members a chance to give back to the causes and individuals they believe in too.
+Whatever your opinions on crowdfunding, it is an attractive alternative to 10 or more years of student loan payments.
+Not only does crowdfunding student loans give grads the opportunity to start their careers in a better place, it also gives community members a chance to give back to the causes and individuals they believe in, too.

-Not everyone may be on board with crowdfunding just yet, but using generosity and community support to help grads escape student debt certainly seems more practical than other gifting traditions… like bridal registries.
+Not everyone may be on board with crowdfunding just yet, but using generosity and community support to help grads escape student debt could soon become as common as wedding registries.